€1.5 million

 Material prepared by Paul Lauber, Consultant, Compliance Anti Money Laundering Officer, certified CAMS

-Property owners in Serbia pay an annual property tax of 0.2—1% of the cadastral value.
-The rate depends on the region, the area within the region, the year of construction, the location and the cadastral value.
-Non-resident landlords in Serbia pay a 20% income tax on rental earnings.
+Property owners in Serbia pay an annual property tax of no more than 0.4% of the cadastral value.
+The rate depends on the region, a district within the region, year of construction, area, and cadastral value.